sh1boot/sh1boot.github.io/drafts/ciscv.md

 frames into different sections with different purposes (often emulating different CISC instructions) it becomes easy to minimise the combinations which are worth making space for.

+### Immediate sizing

+This is gnarly.
+You get 5 bits by default, aliasing with a register index.
+Five bits can't fully specify a bit shift on a 64-bit target.
+Five bits is often not enough for a lot of things.
+And you have to decide whether it's signed or not.

+In a lot of cases the thing to do is sacrifice another register operand to get a 10-bit immediate.
+Implicit SP with a 10-bit offset means you can get to a lot of local variables.

+Also, the value of the immediate in one slot will often be scaled by the instruction choice in the other slot (eg., `addi` gets its immediate scaled by 4 if it's paired with `lw`), and of course memory access also uses its own implicit scaling.

+Otherwise, duplicate the opcode in the opcode list to extend the immediate range by one bit.

+Trawling through code there are patterns of step changes in immediate requriements.
+The specific corpus is the most obvious cause of this, and some artefacts of the original immediate limits of the existing architecture, but other things appear to be a legitimate reflection of the way code tends to work.
+I just kind of guessed.
+Claude helped.
+It did lead to a lot of redundancy, but I didn't have many better ideas, so immediate shaping became a big factor in the design choices.

 ### Enumeration